wmfadel/Shelf/README.md

 # Shelf
 ## Ignore the rest of this README file.
 This project is being refactored into greatness.
-## Meanwhile, Read a book i recommend Malcome Gladwell or Jordan Peterson they are both great.
+## Meanwhile, Read a book i recommend Malcome Gladwell.